fs1g17/HealthyApp/app/src/main/java/com/example/healthyz/README.md

 <img src="/images/MVVM Structure.png" height=700>

-The Model contains parts that are stored locally, as well as parts that are stored remotely on the cloud (this was done to enable indivdual user privacy and collaborative filtering simultaneously).
+The Model contains parts that are stored locally (see [here](database)), as well as parts that are stored remotely on the cloud (see [here](server)).
+This was done to enable indivdual user privacy and collaborative filtering simultaneously).

 The ViewModel contains classes that prepare the data for the View.